Kunzea baxteri: Taxonomy and naming

 The species was first formally described in 1836 by Johann Klotzsch, who gave it the name Pentagonaster baxteri and published the description in Allgemeine Gartenzeitung.
 In 1844, Johannes Conrad Schauer revised the name to Kunzea baxteri.
 The specific epithet (baxteri) honours William Baxter, an English gardener who collected seeds and plants for British nurserymen.

 Distribution and habitat

 Kunzea baxteri grows in coarse sandy soil or laterite, often near granite outcrops in heath, scrub or woodland.
 It is found from the coast to areas up to about 100 km inland in the Esperance Plains, Jarrah Forest, Mallee and Swan Coastal Plain biogeographic regions.

 Ecology

 Scarlet kunzea is pollinated by honeyeaters and mammals which are attracted to its large red flowers.

 Conservation

 Kunzea baxteri is classified as "not threatened" by the Western Australian Government Department of Parks and Wildlife.

 Use in horticulture

 This kunzea has been grown in gardens for many years.
 It is best suited to a climate with dry summers and wet winters.
 It is, however, adaptable to more humid areas and those with moderate frosts but requires a sunny or partly-shaded area with well-drained soil.
-In has been grown from cuttings on Kunzea ambigua rootstock.
+It has been grown from cuttings on Kunzea ambigua rootstock.